mmarcon/cloudeyes/README.md

 ## Deployment

-The first deployment of **Cloudmon** will be done on [AppFog](http://appfog.com).
+The first deployment of **Cloudeyes** will be done on [AppFog](http://appfog.com).
 They have a great, forever free plan that has everything that is needed:

  * Free plan
  * AWS deployment, with possibility of choosing between AWS Asia Southeast, AWS Europe West and AWS US East data centers.